Welcome to part two of our 6 Top Wineries to Visit in Moldova guide. If you haven't yet, read part one.

 Milestii Mici - the Largest Wine Collection in the World

-The Milestii Mici winery is known in Moldova for having the longest wine tunnels in the country, with a total length of 200km, of which only about half are in use.
+The Milestii Mici winery is known for having the longest wine tunnels in Moldova, with a total length of 200km, of which only about half are in use.
 The underground tunnels even reach the borders of Chisinau and are often nicknamed the ‘underground city’.

 The wine tasting was done in a very traditional Moldovan way - the wine was served in hand-made ceramic pots, paired with local delicacies and enjoyed to Moldovan instrumental music.
 Pure harmony.
 Our tour also included a gift in the form of 2 bottles of wines, which you could enjoy later or take home with you to show your friends.